c53wei/fanuc_ros2_docker/README.md

    - Check logs: `docker-compose logs fanuc-ros2`
    - Verify the image built successfully: `docker images | grep fanuc`

-### macOS-Specific Issues

-4. **RViz or GUI applications won't display**
-   - XQuartz must be installed and running
-   - Verify XQuartz preferences: Security → "Allow connections from network clients"
-   - Run `xhost + localhost` before starting the container
-   - Test with TurtleSim: `ros2 run turtlesim turtlesim_node`

-5. **"network_mode: host" errors**
-   - This mode is not supported on macOS (Docker runs in a VM)
-   - The docker-compose.yml has been updated to disable this on macOS
-   - For physical robot connections, use port mapping instead

-6. **Git submodules not cloned**
-   - Check that submodules were cloned: `git submodule status`
-   - If missing, run: `git submodule update --init --recursive`

 ### Getting Help